catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 ### Powered Armor
 Powered armor are wearable exosuits designed for human soldiers to improve the wearer's strength, stamina and coordination with assisted robotic limbs.
 The technology was refined in the the pre-collapse era and has seen only minor improvements since then.
 The technology is expensive and has some practical issues making it effectively obsolete compared to cybernetic frames.

-> [!info]
+!!! info Power Armor attributes
-> Always use the powered armor's attributes over the Frame's normal attribute, even if the armor has worse attributes.
+	Always use the powered armor's attributes over the Frame's normal attribute, even if the armor has worse attributes.

 | Armor              | Soft | Hard | Ultra | Bulk | Grade    | Powered             |